ai-mindset/ai-mindset.github.io/_posts/2024-11-27-modelling-mindsets.md

 _Supervised learning frames everything as a prediction problem, using labelled data to learn mappings from inputs to outputs._

 Key Aspects:
-- Learning is optimization and search in hypothesis space
+- Learning is optimisation and search in hypothesis space
 - Models evaluated on unseen data, not training data
-- Focuses on generalizing to new cases
+- Focuses on generalising to new cases
 - Highly automatable and competition-friendly

 Primary Strengths:
 1. Clear evaluation metrics
 2. Highly automatable
 3. Strong performance on prediction tasks
-4. Well-defined optimization objectives
+4. Well-defined optimisation objectives

 Notable Limitations:
 1. Requires labelled data